edgecollective/edge-blog/projects/ojofeliz.md

 [![](/img/ojofeliz/ofr7.jpeg)](/img/ojofeliz/ofr7.jpeg)

 [Grass Nomads, LLC](https://www.grassnomads.com/) leases a 120,000 acre high elevation ranch in New Mexico, where they run a cow-calf operation with an extensive water system.
 Several key storage tanks in their system are the first indication of a leak or failure, and driving to them takes hours.
-Remote water monitoring would save them time, vehicle wear, and water -- and also enable them to run higher herd density, thus improve their range management.
+Remote water monitoring would save them time, vehicle wear, and water -- and also enable them to run higher herd density and improve their range management.

 <!--
 | [![](/img/ojofeliz/ofr_map.png)](/img/ojofeliz/ofr_map.png) |